Crossfire Dual Tire Pressure in Fleet Operations: Performance, Maintenance Impact, and Real Limitations

 Once pressure is uneven, the lower-pressure tire carries more load, driving excess heat.
 In the inside position, this condition tends to persist longer, accelerating fatigue and leading to failure.

-This isn’t a position issue—it’s a control issue.
+This isn’t a position issue—it’s a control problem created by lack of continuous balance.

 Failures come from small imbalances left uncorrected.